ArthurStarks/Channel-Attention-in-Torch/README.md

-# Channel Attention in Tprch.
+# Channel Attention in Torch.
 Implementation of Channel Attention in PyTorch  / Squeeze and Excitation.

 # Introduction